-Selection of new EU-HYBNET Network members on a yearly basis is based one project Task 1.3 "EU-HYBNET Community Extension".
-Both EU-HYBNET consortium partners and Stakeholder Group members will identify on an annual basis, potential new actors to join to the EU-HYBNET Network activities, who will then be invited to join.
-Organizations and actors who wish to join the EU-HYBNET network may also contact the project independently (without the invitation) and ask to be accepted as a new EU-HYBNET network member.
-The selection criteria of new network members is described in detail in the EU-HYBNET deliverable 1.7 "Definition of the eligibility criteria for new actors".
+Selection of new EU-HYBNET Network members is carried out in project Task 1.3 "EU-HYBNET Community Extension".
+Both EU-HYBNET consortium partners and Stakeholder Group members will identify potential new actors to join the EU-HYBNET Network.
+Organizations and actors who wish to join the EU-HYBNET network may also contact the project independently (without the invitation) and apply for an EU-HYBNET network membership.
+The selection criteria of new network members are described in detail in the EU-HYBNET deliverable 1.7 "Definition of the eligibility criteria for new actors".

 Operational network management is the responsibility of the EU-HYBNET Network Manager at Laurea UAS, the EU-HYBNET coordinator organization.
-The Hybrid CoE, who is the leader of T1.3 "EU-HYBNET Community Extension", will also have an important role in the network.
+The Hybrid CoE, who is the leader of T1.3 "EU-HYBNET Community Extension", will also have an important role with the network.
 The responsibilities of the EU-HYBNET Network Manager include the following activities:

-- Serve as the Pont of Contact (PoC) for EU-HYBNET consortium partners, network members, and potential network members; - Represent the EU-HYBNET Network during events and in cooperation with other EU projects; - Participate in discussions regarding possibilities to join the network; - Take part in the selection of new network members as a member of the EU-HYBNET Project Management Board (PMB) - Contribute to Action reporting by providing recommendations regarding network management, engagement and extension - Focus on dissemination and communication activities from a network management, extension and hosting point of view.
+- Serve as the Point of Contact (PoC) for EU-HYBNET consortium partners, network members, and potential network members; - Represent the EU-HYBNET Network during events and in cooperation with other EU projects; - Participate in discussions regarding possibilities to join the network; - Take part in the selection of new network members as a member of the EU-HYBNET Project Management Board (PMB) - Contribute to Action reporting by providing recommendations regarding network management, engagement and extension - Focus on dissemination and communication activities from a network management, extension and hosting point of view.